OxideUi/OxideUi/docs/VULKAN_VALIDATION_NOTES.md

 ```

 ### Cause
-This is a **known issue in WGPU** (the rendering backend used by OxideUI) related to unsafe reuse of semaphores in the Vulkan swapchain.
+This is a **known issue in WGPU** (the rendering backend used by StratoSDK) related to unsafe reuse of semaphores in the Vulkan swapchain.
 The problem occurs because:

 1. WGPU reuses the same semaphore for different frames before the previous presentation operation is completed
 2. Synchronization is based on frames in flight rather than swapchain images